 Suppose you ever get confused while choosing an ideal destination for your holiday.
 In that case, you might consider peeking at a few salient features of Nepal and clearing your mind about enjoying a vacation in Nepal.
 Nepal is a beautiful country with enough to observe and experience.
 Depending on your preferences, different types of tours are available in Nepal.
 Peregrine Treks & Tours will provide a significant dimension to the Nepal Tour Package.

 If you are interested in history and culture, you should consider visiting some of Nepal’s historical places.
-Peregrine Treks & Tours has a Nepal Trekking Tour package where you can explore world heritage sites of Kathmandu, Patan, and Bhaktapur.
+Peregrine Treks & Tours has a Nepal Trekking Tour package where you can explore the world heritage sites of Kathmandu, Patan, and Bhaktapur.
 The Pashupatinath Temple, the Swayambhunath Temple, and the Boudhanath Temple are among the major cultural attractions in Kathmandu.
 Nepal Tour may also include visiting Chitwan National Park and searching for wildlife.
 A variety of species can be seen in the park, including one-horned rhinoceros, Bengal tigers, and Asian elephants.
 Whatever your interests, there is bound to be a Nepal Tour that will suit you.

-Nepal is a wholesome combination of remarkable wilderness, adventures leading to incredible experiences, gigantic mountain peaks, massive glaciers, deep gorges, wild flora and faunas, Buddhist monasteries on the nooks of Himalayas, prayer flags (Chorten), varieties of Hindu temples and palaces declared as UNESCO world heritage sites and plenty of national parks and lakes.
-It leaves no trace in your heart, alluring to return once again to its natural elegance proving Nepal’s official tourism slogan: Once is Not Enough.
+Nepal is a wholesome combination of remarkable wilderness, adventures leading to incredible experiences, gigantic mountain peaks, massive glaciers, deep gorges, wild flora and faunas, Buddhist monasteries on the nooks of the Himalayas, prayer flags (Chorten), varieties of Hindu temples and palaces declared as UNESCO world heritage sites and plenty of national parks and lakes.
+It leaves no trace in your heart, alluding to return once again to its natural elegance proving Nepal’s official tourism slogan: Once is Not Enough.

-Trek to the base camp of the World’s highest peak, Everest Base Camp, landing on the World’s dangerous Lukla Airstrip and trek further to a higher altitude.
+Trek to the base camp of the World’s highest peak, Everest Base Camp, landing on the World’s most dangerous Lukla Airstrip and trek further to a higher altitude.
 Add your paths to catch the majestic sight of Mount Everest from the top of Kala Patthar or Gokyo Ri.
 Or you can join us to climb one of the challenging mountaineering expeditions to peaks such as Lobuche peak, Island, or Meera peal with our experienced mountain climbers.

-Explore and experience the Sherpa lifestyles, Hindu and Buddhist villages, and temples on the foothills of mountains, visit the Annapurna region, stay at tiny tea houses and eco-lodges, tackling your journey at the peak of trekking.
+Explore and experience the Sherpa lifestyles, Hindu and Buddhist villages, and temples on the foothills of mountains, visit the Annapurna region, and stay at tiny tea houses and eco-lodges, tackling your journey at the peak of trekking.

-Far east Nepal gives you to trek the base camp of the World’s third tallest peak, Kanchenjunga Base Camp, passing through the famous Hindu goddess’s temple, Mata Pathibhara Temple.
+Far east Nepal gives you a trek to the base camp of the World’s third tallest peak, Kanchenjunga Base Camp, passing through the famous Hindu goddess’s temple, Mata Pathibhara Temple.
 You can also extend your vacation days by traversing the country on the World’s most epic trek, the Great Himalayan Trail (GHT).
 There are many more routes for trekking, and no doubt every route will provide you with the most authentic cultural experience, mind-blowing landscapes, and great Nepalese hospitality.

 After a hectic yet satisfying walk on trails, you can rest your body and mind touring Kathmandu, which has seven UNESCO world heritage sites out of Ten in Nepal and enjoy the valley streets and indigenous Newari culture and festivals, local cuisine, and wine.
-You can chill out in the city of Lakes, Pokhara, enjoying the cool breeze from Phewa lake and associated sister lakes.
+You can chill out in Lakes, Pokhara, enjoying the cool breeze from Phewa lake and associated sister lakes.
 Then you can choose Nepal’s first National Park, Chitwan National Park, to experience Asia’s exotic and endangered wildlife and lush forest.
-Whether you come with your family or friends or solo, Peregrine Tour and Travel guarantee you to deeply inherit the beauty of Nepal and make your travel worth it.
+Whether you come with your family or friends or solo, Peregrine Tour and Travel guarantee you deeply inherit the beauty of Nepal and make your travel worth it.